Updated on: 15 FEB 2018

 Note: VMware ESXi 5.5, Patch Release ESXi550-201608001 and VMware ESXi 6.0, Patch Release ESXi600-201608001 and later is required to install or upgrade VMware Tools 10.0.12 on the legacy guest operating systems.

-The upgrade support implies that users need to follow a two-step upgrade process to get versions later than 10.1.0 of VMware Tools on non-legacy guest operating systems
+The upgrade support implies that users need to follow a two-step upgrade process to upgrade VMware Tools prior to 9.4.x to versions later than 10.1.0 on non-legacy guest operating systems.

 For a simple upgrade, upgrade to VMware Tools bundled with the supported version of ESXi.